ENGAGEMENT TERMS & CONDITIONS

 Confidentiality & discretion

 Neither businessDEPOT nor you will disclose confidential information without the other parties consent unless otherwise required to do so by law or as described below.
 Confidential information includes but is not limited to any proposal or tender document, information, trade secrets, methodologies or documents that are not in the public domain.
-Exceptions to these are disclosures to legal advisers, disclosures required by law and disclosures necessary for the proper performance of the services and as set out in these terms and conditions.
+Exceptions to these are disclosures to legal advisors, disclosures required by law and disclosures necessary for the proper performance of the services and as set out in these terms and conditions.

 businessDEPOT may utilise third parties in a number of circumstances to provide services to you in respect of your engagement, which may in turn require the disclosure of your information.
 These may include but are not limited to the following: